The Effects of Forward Neck and Head Posture on Your Body: Support for Victoria BC Families

 Many of these factors can lead to painful elongation and shortening of muscles of the neck, as well as compression of the cervical vertebrae (the uppermost portion of your spine that supports the head and protects your spinal cord).

-But which muscles do forward neck and head posture affect, and what are the possible side effects?
+But which muscles does forward neck and head posture affect, and what are the possible side effects?

-Muscle Imbalance and Side Effects from Forward Head Posture
+Muscle Imbalances and Side Effects from Forward Head Posture

 Over time, forward head and neck posture can lead to significant muscle imbalances as your body tries to compensate and adapt to hold your head up.